Get insider access

 Our Verdict

-The KODAK LUMA 350 portable smart projector is a poor choice for watching movies in a dark room.
-Its brightness is awful, so it isn't usable in anything but the darkest of rooms.
-Thankfully, its contrast is decent, so it looks satisfactory when all the lights are off.
-Unfortunately, it has terrible pre-calibration accuracy, and there's no way to calibrate it, so you're stuck with the terrible colors it comes with.
+The KODAK LUMA 350 portable smart projector is a poor choice for watching movies.
+Its brightness is awful, so it isn't usable in anything but the darkest of rooms, although it's still disappointing in that context due to its middling contrast.
+It also has terrible pre-calibration accuracy, and there's no way to calibrate it, so you're stuck with the terrible colors it comes with.
+However, it's extremely portable due to its size, smart features, and integrated battery.

 Pros